Tikitikitikidesuka/SSSV/README.md

 # State Space Search Visualizer

-SSSV represents state space search algorithms in an easy to follow maze view.
+SSSV makes understanding state space search algorithms intuitive.
+It represents a state space as a maze such that each state is a tile.
+The algorithm's goal is to go from the start tile, the inital state, to the end tile, the solution state.

 ## Features

--   **Algorithm selector** that shows all algorithms found in `Code/SearchAlgorithms`.
+-   **Algorithm selector** that lets the user choose among the assortment of algorithms found in `Code/SearchAlgorithms`.

     ![option menu](docs/images/option_menu.gif)